Armando Santiago

-Armando Santiago (born 18 June 1932) is a Canadian composer, conductor, music educator, and university administrator of Portuguese birth.
+Armando Santiago (18 June 1932 – 9 September 2025) was a Portuguese-born Canadian composer, conductor, music educator and university administrator.
 A member of the Canadian League of Composers, his compositional output includes a considerable amount of orchestral works and chamber works.
-From 1974 to 1978 he was the director of the Conservatoire de musique du Québec à Trois-Rivières and from 1978–1985 he was the director of the Conservatoire de musique du Québec à Québec.
+From 1974 to 1978 he was the director of the Conservatoire de musique du Québec à Trois-Rivières and from 1978 to 1985 he was the director of the Conservatoire de musique du Québec à Québec.

 Early life and education

-Born in Lisbon, Santiago became a naturalized Canadian citizen in 1972.
+Born in Lisbon on 18 June 1932, Santiago became a naturalized Canadian citizen in 1972.
 He studied singing and piano privately in his native city before entering the Lisbon Conservatory where he earned a premier prix in music history (1954) and music composition (1960).
 He then studied the techniques of musique concrète with Pierre Schaeffer through the research service of the Office de Radiodiffusion Télévision Française in Paris in 1960.
 From 1962 to 1964 he studied in Rome with Boris Porena privately and with Goffredo Petrassi at the Accademia Nazionale di Santa Cecilia through grants awarded to him by the governments of Portugal and Italy.
 He obtained an advanced studies diploma in music composition from the Accademia in 1964.
 He also pursued studies in conducting with Hans Münch in Lisbon and Franco Ferrara in Siena.